Statistics Explained

 Table 2 displays the number of main companies that have a market coverage for at least 5 % of the total national net electricity generation.

-Table showing number of main electricity generating companies in individual EU Member States, Norway, Bosnia and Herzegovina, Montenegro, Moldova, North Macedonia, Serbia, Türkiye, Kosovo and Georgia over the years 2013 to 2021.
+Table showing number of main electricity generating companies in individual EU countries, Norway, Bosnia and Herzegovina, Montenegro, Moldova, North Macedonia, Serbia, Türkiye, Kosovo and Georgia over the years 2013 to 2022.

 Source: Eurostat (nrg_ind_market)

-Three EU Member States declared only one single enterprise had a significant share of electricity generation at national level in 2021.
-This is the same number of countries when compared with 2020.
-In Bulgaria, Portugal and Sweden there were five electricity generating companies of considerable significance.
+Two EU countries (Croatia and Cyprus) declared only one single enterprise, had a significant share of electricity generation at national level in 2022.
+This number of countries has decreased when compared to 2021 (when three countries reported one enterprise).
+In Bulgaria there were five electricity generating companies of considerable significance and in Portugal and Sweden there were six, increased by one, when compared to 2021.

-Vertical bar chart showing percentage cumulative market share of the main electricity generating companies and their respective installed capacity share in individual EU Member States, Norway, Bosnia and Herzegovina, Montenegro, Moldova, North Macedonia, Serbia, Türkiye, Kosovo and Georgia.
-Each country has two columns representing share in generation and share in installed capacity for the year 2021.
+Vertical bar chart showing percentage cumulative market share of the main electricity generating companies and their respective installed capacity share in individual EU countries, Norway, Bosnia and Herzegovina, Montenegro, Moldova, North Macedonia, Serbia, Türkiye, Kosovo and Georgia.
+Each country has two columns representing share in generation and share in installed capacity for the year 2022.

 Source: Eurostat (nrg_ind_market)

-Table 3 displays the percentage market share of the single largest national electricity generator's production in 2021.
-Cyprus and France report the highest percentage shares of 88 % and 79 %, respectively.
-Significant market dominance with figures above 70 % for the largest electricity generators were observed in Croatia (76 %).
-By contrast, market shares of the largest electricity generation company below 20 % were observed in Sweden (19 %), Italy (17 %), Lithuania (17 %) and Poland (17 %).
+Table 3 displays the percentage market share of the single largest national electricity generator's production in 2022.
+Cyprus and Croatia reported the highest percentage shares of 88 % and 74 %, respectively.
+Significant market dominance with figures of 70 % and above for the largest electricity generators were observed in France (72 %) and in Slovakia (70 %).
+By contrast, market shares of the largest electricity generation company below 20 % were observed in Spain (19 %), Sweden (19 %), Italy (18 %), Poland (15 %) and Lithuania (12 %).

-Table showing percentage market share of the largest generator in the electricity market in individual EU Member States, Norway, Bosnia and Herzegovina, Montenegro, Moldova, North Macedonia, Serbia, Türkiye, Kosovo and Georgia over the years 2013 to 2021.
+Table showing percentage market share of the largest generator in the electricity market in individual EU countries, Norway, Bosnia and Herzegovina, Montenegro, Moldova, North Macedonia, Serbia, Türkiye, Kosovo and Georgia over the years 2013 to 2022.

 Source: Eurostat (nrg_ind_market)

-EU Member States also provided information on newly installed electricity generation capacity in 2021.
-Table 4 shows that the newly installed capacity increased from 34.7 Gigawatts (GW) to 40.9 GW compared with 2020.
-This increase is mainly due to significant changes (in absolute terms) in Germany (+2.7 GW), then France (+1.5 GW), and Poland (+1.2 GW).
+EU countries also provided information on newly installed electricity generation capacity in 2022.
+Table 4 shows that the newly installed capacity increased from 43.7 Gigawatts (GW) in 2021 to 53.9 GW in 2022.
+This increase is mainly due to significant changes (in absolute terms) in Italy (+3.3 GW), then Spain (+2.2 GW) and Finland (+1.8 GW).

-Table showing new capacity connected during the year in megawatts in individual EU Member States, Norway, Bosnia and Herzegovina, Montenegro, Moldova, North Macedonia, Serbia, Türkiye, Kosovo and Georgia over the years 2013 to 2021.
+Table showing new capacity connected during the year in megawatts in individual EU countries, Norway, Bosnia and Herzegovina, Montenegro, Moldova, North Macedonia, Serbia, Türkiye, Kosovo and Georgia over the years 2013 to 2022.

 Source: Eurostat (nrg_ind_market)